jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 It sounds ridiculous, but it shows how vital coordination was.
 Workers were merely extensions of a great machine with strict orders from the Industrial Age player god to cure its poverty.
 Any kink in the chain was a delay in the assembly line that might cause the whole machine to stop and society to suffer.

-Mass-production worked wonders.
-By concentrating production in a few factories, and only making a few standarized products, the Industrial Age player god got rich.
-Mass-production was so effcient, society could use healthy profits to keep upgrading its technology.
+Evev with its obvious drawbacks, mass-production worked wonders.
+By concentrating production in a few factories, and only making a few standarized products, the Industrial Age player god got much for efficient.
+With the profits of efficiency, society could keep upgrading its technology.
 As a result, roads got paved, mail was delivered in trucks, and fridges kept food fresh year-round.
-Mass-production was so succesful it soon spread around the world.
+Mass-production was so succesful it quickly spread itself around the world.

 Enter Big Government and Big Business.
 The former helped regulate the latter as companies installed colossal production lines and supply chains across the globe.
-The expansion of mass-production as a worldwide economic policy is called globalization.
+Most people call the expansion of mass-production as a worldwide economic policy, globalization.

 Globalization accelerated after World War II (1939-1945).
-After defeating truly evil fascism, Left and Right helped spread the policy of mass-production.
-When the Soviet Union (1991) Left/Right spread mass-production to every corner of the world and proudly proclaimed how they were going to cure the world's poverty.
-Globalization and Western culture was pushed on every country using a mentality that "greed is good".
+After defeating truly evil fascism, Left and Right helpd spread the policy of mass-production to places like East Asia.
+When the Soviet Union collapsed (1991) Left/Right spread mass-production almost everywhere using a mentality that "greed is good".
+Meaning greed will help cure the world's poverty.

-It was like the world was one ecosystem.
+Big Government and Big Business thought the world was as a single ecosystem.

-You can watch CNBC to see how voracious the competition is between massive corporations to be the "fittest" who survive.
+The competition between massive corporations to be the "fittest" who survived in the world economy was intense.
 As a result of this cut-throught competition, mass-production chipped away at "Main Street" economics everywhere.
 The welders, craftsman, and other specialists on Main Street were (supposedly) officially obsolete.

-However, living an ordinary life on Main Street today, makes it easy to realize something quite obvious but also extremely important.
+However, living an ordinary life on Main Street today, makes it easy to realize something extremely important, but also quite obvious.

 We don't ride horses anymore.
 Nor do we use steam power lathes to build our stuff.
 In fact, we live in the world our ancestors dreamed of making.
 We have high-speed internet, sanitation systems, fresh water, and most noteworthy, advanced robotics.